20475A0401/chatbot/README.md

 ### Use cURL to query for the default answer

-Any question that QnA Maker is not confident about receives the default answer.
+Any question that is not confident about receives the default answer.
 This answer is configured in the Azure portal.

 1. In the cURL-enabled terminal, replace `How large can my KB be?` with `x`.